tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 </div>
 Prune outliers from the training set.
 The definition of outlier depends on the selected strategy and can greatly differ from one each other.
 Ignores categorical columns.
-Only outliers from the training set are pruned in order to maintain the original distribution of samples in the test set.
-Ignores categorical columns.
 The estimators created by the class are attached to atom.
 See [Pruner](../data_cleaning/pruner.md) for a description of the parameters.

+!!! note
+    This transformation is only applied to the training set in order to maintain the original distribution of samples in the test set.

 <br /><br /><br />